SwitchDreams/rest-api-generator/README.md

 <ul>
     <li> Model </li>
     <li> Migration </li>
+    <li> Routes (resource) </li>
     <li> Controller </li>
     <li> Spec test of controller </li>
     <li> Factory bot </li>
 </ul>

-the commnad its simmilar to the model generator "rails g model model_name", in fact it onvokes this generator to genrate the model and migration file
+the commnad its simmilar to the model generator "rails g model model_name attributes", in fact it invokes this generator to genrate the model and migration file

 ## Installation